jae0/adapt/README.md

 # Analytical model

 The number of cases are modelled as a latent state-space variable in a variant of the compartmental SIR model.
 This is a technique we often use in fishery status and estimation problems.
 We deviate from the SIR model in that Mortalities are separated from Recovered people and the infection rate parameter is modelled as an autoregressive AR(K=1) process.
 A K=1 day lag is used as there exists temporal autocorelation in disease progression which if ignored can introduce biased parameter estimates; this represents a functional balance between computational time and stabilization of the estimates.
 No claims are made that these are "true" rates, even though latent in formulation as we do not have a good understanding of asymptomatic cases.
-Nonetheless, they represent an "effective" (that is, a pragmatic and consistent) estimate of the observed state of disease progression.
+Nonetheless, they represent an "effective" (that is, a pragmatic and consistent) estimate of the observed state of disease progression in that all dynamics are absorbed by the "effective" infection rate.
+We can assess relative infectivity to the other rate processes via the manner in which the "Reproductive number" evolves over time.
+If this is below 1, then it means it is not spreading exponentially.
+Keeping this value low by wearing masks, social distancing, handwashing, etc. is critical.

-"Simple" projections (i.e., deterministic, mean-field predictions) from this recursive model are presented with 95% posterior credible intervals, based upon an average and standard deviation of the infection rate parameter over the last K days (i.e., 3 days).
+"Simple" projections (i.e., deterministic, "mean-field" predictions) from this recursive model are presented with 95% posterior credible intervals.
 A stochastic simulation from these parameters are also presented; these are based on a master equation formulation with a Gillespie approximation.

 The model options and main results are created by running: